Insurance Careers Tips

 How People With Insurance Jobs Have Coped with Telecommuting

 Working from home has given many who wanted a flexible working schedule a great alternative.
 But it’s not without its challenges.
-According to Statista, 47% of working employees have found it difficult to balance work and at-home distractions.
+According to Statista, in 2020 47% of working employees have found it difficult to balance work and at-home distractions.
 Spouses, kids, pets, etc., may not always appreciate that even though you’re at home, you’re also at work.
-According to Buffer, other issues include adjusting to coworkers in other time zones and not being able to unplug.

 But overall, the experience is rated as basically positive by most.
 Workers appreciate the time and money they save by not having to commute.
 And the flexibility of being able to do your job from virtually anywhere is remarkably convenient.